irannetoac/devops-essential/terraform.md

-## Terraform IaaC
+## Terraform Infrastructure as a code

-the files are inside terraform folder in root directory
+The files are inside terraform folder in root directory.
+Please take a look there

 To perform the resources creation I ran
 ``` shell